tudelft3d/CityGML2OBJs/README.md

 Things to know
 ---------------------

 This is an experimental research software prototype.
 That said, support is limited, and the software is not without bugs.
-For instance, there are reports of crashes with large data sets.
+For instance, there are reports of crashes with large data sets and/or with invalid geometries.

 Publication and conditions for use